ripleyXLR8/intex-SSP-H-20-1-ESP32_spa_manager/README.md

 We will implement the same rules to our board so the maximum current draw will be around 8A with a peak around 11A when starting the heater or the pump.
 (Which is about what is announced by Intex around 2400 Watts).
 By dimension the track width for 10A, 2oz/ft copper, an ambiant temperature of 25°C and a maximum temperature elevation of 5 degrees, we find that we need a 2,36 mm (93mil) track width.

 ### d) Board production

-## 3) Writing the code

-I'm using the Arduino IDE to write and upload code to the ESP32.
-The lastest release of the code can be found in this directtory.

-## 4) Upload and first run

-I have connected the board to the spa on May 1st 2019.
-Main functions are working.
-See the "issues" page to see whhat is working and what is not.
-A new version of the board will be designed to solve some problems.
+Board schematic has been sent to PCBway a chinese PCB prototyping company. https://www.pcbway.com/.
+They can even populate your board with the component if you want them to do it.

+The list of component with links to buy them is provided below :

-## 5) Configuration and installation of the new control board
+## 5) How to configure and install the new control board
 ### a) Configuring the new board and uploading the code
 Open the lastest *.ino file within the arduino IDE and configure the following variables to your needs.